aurelia/aurelia.github.io-old/docs/api/templating/index.md

 * `static contentExpression(expression?: any): TargetInstruction` - Creates an instruction that represents a binding expression in the content of an element.
   * `expression?: any` - The binding expression.

+* `static letElement(expressions: Array): TargetInstruction` - Creates an instruction that represents an element with behaviors and bindings.
+  * `expressions: Array` - Bindings, listeners, triggers, etc.

 * `static lifting(parentInjectorId: number, liftingInstruction: BehaviorInstruction): TargetInstruction` - Creates an instruction that represents content that was lifted out of the DOM and into a ViewFactory.